Gulfstream Aerospace

 Large-Cabin Aircraft

-Gulfstream's large-cabin flagship models required a comprehensive layout-aware control system, with zone-based management for lighting, temperature, and entertainment across up to four distinct cabin zones plus galley and lavatory areas — supporting up to 19 panoramic oval windows and multiple living areas.
+Gulfstream's large-cabin flagship models required a comprehensive layout-aware control system, with zone-based management for lighting, temperature, and entertainment across up to four distinct cabin zones.

 Super Midsize & Midsize Aircraft

-Smaller-cabin variants in the fleet demanded a parallel but distinct interface, adapted for a different cabin footprint and passenger configuration — ensuring the design system was flexible enough to serve the full range of Gulfstream models without compromise on experience quality.
+Smaller-cabin variants demanded a parallel but distinct interface, adapted for a different cabin footprint — ensuring the design system was flexible enough to serve the full range of Gulfstream models.

 The Challenge